-The company o lodge pertione morages.
 Lease Details 32 Darling Street - Community Office The renewed lease agreement is a non-cancellable lease with an initial term of two years which commenced in November 2020.
-The lease has five futhere two year extension options available.
+The lease has five futher two year extension options available.
 36-38 Darling St - Community Bank Wentworth The renewed lease agreement is a non-cancellable lease with an initial term of five years which commenced in March 2020.
 The lease has one further five year extension option available.
-Gol Gol The lease agreement is a non-cancellable lease with an initial term of two years which commenced in July 2019.
-The lease has one further one year extension option available.